Crell/Serde/README.md

 #### Unix Time

-In cases where you need to serialize the date to/from Unix Time, you can use `UnixTimeField`, which supports a resolution parameter that can handle up to nanosecond resolution (note that PHP can't handle nanosecond resolution and so nanoseconds are truncated to microsecond resolution):
+In cases where you need to serialize the date to/from Unix Time, you can use `UnixTimeField`, which supports a resolution parameter that can handle up to microsecond resolution:

 ```php
 use Crell\Serde\Attributes\UnixTimeField;